MileHacker Logo

 Community-Based Tourism Initiatives

 Seek out opportunities that directly benefit local communities.
-Some Matobo Hills tours may include visits to community projects or cultural villages where a portion of your tour fee goes directly to supporting local livelihoods and development projects.
+Some Matobo Hills tours may include visits to the local population projects or cultural villages where a portion of your tour fee goes directly to supporting local livelihoods and development projects.

 Direct Community Benefit